apache/druid/docs/querying/datasource.md

 - Join conditions on a column containing a multi-value dimension.

 ### `unnest`
+> The unnest datasource is currently only available as part of a native query.
 Use the `unnest` datasource to unnest a column with multiple values in an array.
 For example, you have a source column that looks like this: